Seeing History Unseen

 • Sub-cent cost even for multiple candidates per image

-• Conclusion: technically and economically feasible at collection scale
+• technically and economically feasible at collection scale

 RQ2 – Quantitative Ranking Results